Skip to main content

 Women's Studies/Gender Studies Minor

-Women's Studies & Gender Studies (WMNST) at Penn State Behrend is designed to address the concerns and interests of both women and men.
-It asks students to think about the impact of gender in their lives and to interpret both their own experiences and social expectations.
-The WMNST minor is interdisciplinary; students take courses in a variety of fields including communication, history, literature, political science, psychology, and more.
+Women's Studies & Gender Studies (WMNST) at Penn State Behrend asks students to think about the impact of gender in their lives and to interpret both their own experiences and social expectations.
+The WMNST minor is interdisciplinary; students take courses in a variety of fields, including communication, history, literature, political science, psychology, and more.

 To obtain a minor in Women's Studies, students are required to complete 18 credits of coursework, 6 prescribed and 12 supporting.
 The supporting credits, which students choose from a program-approved list, must include at least 3 credits each in arts and humanities and natural or social sciences, and 3 credits focusing on non-Western women or on women of color in the United States.
 A total of 6 credits must be at the 400 level.